Ahmed9588406/Poker-hand-detector/README.md

-I used Playing Cards Image Dataset from the roboflow site this the link of the Dataset https://universe.roboflow.com/augmented-startups/playing-cards-ow27d/dataset/3 YOLO v8 Version I showed every thing in the code in comments
+I used Playing Cards Image Dataset from the roboflow site this the link of the Dataset https://universe.roboflow.com/augmented-startups/playing-cards-ow27d/dataset/3 YOLO v8 Version I showed every thing in the code in comments the pt file which name is playcards.pt is the weights of the trained model